Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • The default root password on stock GL.iNet firmware is printed on the device label (usually goodlife).
 If the password was changed, reset via failsafe mode (Step 6).

-• Pure-OpenWrt units have no root password set on first SSH; if SSH refuses with “Permission denied (publickey)”, the unit’s dropbear is configured key-only — enter via serial and either run passwd or install your pubkey per the Step 2 note.
+• Pure-OpenWrt units have no root password set on first SSH.
+If SSH refuses with “Permission denied (publickey)”, the unit’s dropbear is configured key-only.
+Enter via serial and either run passwd or install your pubkey per the Step 2 note.

 No /dev/ttyUSB* device after plugging in the UART adapter